Timeline and Due Dates

 Submittal of project prospectus, funding agreement, etc. that identifies the purpose of the project, scope of work and funding estimate.
 For projects that include PE it is assumed that PE will start within the same calendar quarter.

-- Proposed – Provide the month and year the funding package is planned to be submitted to H&LP for authorization.
+- Proposed – Provide the month and year the funding package is planned to be submitted to Local Programs for authorization.

 - Attained – Provide the month and year the project was authorized and/or design started.